maoschanz/emoji-selector-for-gnome/README.md

 # Emoji Selector (for Gnome)
-This basic extension provides a simple popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.
+This basic Gnome shell extension provides a simple popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.

-# New features of the version 2
+## New features of the version 2
 The version 2 includes a new way to display emojis, on a grid (which is far better), and translations.

 ![Screenshot](https://raw.githubusercontent.com/Maestroschan/emoji-selector-for-gnome/master/Capture%20d'%C3%A9cran%20de%202017-04-15%2003-05-26.png)

-# Installation
+## Installation
 The better option is to install it from extensions.gnome.org

 > How to manually install the extension ?